Learning DFAs from Positive Examples Only via Word Counting: Experiments

 \paragraph{Experimental setup.} We ran all of our experiments on Ubuntu 24.04.2 LTS, using 30 GiB of RAM, 12 CPU cores, and a clock speed of 5.2 GHz.

-In order to compare our algorithms with the state-of-the-art symbolic algorithm developed in \cite{DBLP:conf/aaai/0002GBN0T23}, we have used the inputs used in that paper to compare the performance of the symbolic algorithm and the counterexample guided algorithm developed in \cite{DBLP:conf/icgi/AvellanedaP18}.
+In order to compare our algorithms with the state-of-the-art symbolic algorithm developed by Roy et al. (2023), we have used the inputs used in that paper to compare the performance of the symbolic algorithm and the counterexample guided algorithm developed by Avellaneda and Petrenko (2018).
 These inputs are constituted of 28 samples of around 1000 words of lengths from 1 to 10.
 These words are obtained by sampling the languages of randomly generated small DFAs (of at most 10 states), with an alphabet of size 3.
 As in \cite{DBLP:conf/aaai/0002GBN0T23}, we consider a timeout (TO) of 1000s to solve instances of Task~\ref{task} and Task~\ref{task:counting}.
 All experiments are done with a number of states $n$ between 1 and 8.
 For all samples, we have run the algorithms 10 times, and we use the mean runtime (with the standard deviation).